YetAnotherIgor/cookiecutter-barebones-py3/README.md

 ## Usage

+Point the ``cookiecutter`` tool at the git URL for this repository and let it default to using the ``master`` branch.

+## Development

-### Testing the template being generated
+### Testing

+A crude smoke testing recipe is included in the repository.

-Run the included Makefile and tox to do the following:
+Run it using the included Makefile, and it will do the following:

 * Makefile runs tox with the "outer" config (<repo-root>/tox.ini)
 * Inside the "outer" tox config, ``cookiecutter`` is run to emit an instance of the templated project.